contest-framework/server-old/README.md

 ### Preventing App Nap on macOS

-macOS features sophisticated power saving features.
+MacOS features sophisticated power saving features.
 One of them is _app nap_,
 which pauses processes that run in the background and don't interact with the screen.